25 EASY Breakfast Ideas for Gestational Diabetes (Just 15 Mins!)

 Here are the 25 breakfast options for gestational diabetes (GDM).

 Struggling with high fasting numbers in the morning?
-Unsure what breakfast wonโt cause a spike?
-Tried a few options but still seeing spikes?
+Unsure what breakfast is suitable?
+Tried a few options but still seeing crazy spikes?
 Feel like low-carb choices are limited and leave you hungry?
-Youโre not alone!
+You’re not alone!

 So, after a lot of trial and error (and a few sugar spikes along the way), I finally found the right breakfast options for gestational diabetes that worked for me.